• Skip to primary navigation

 • Cancellations and Changes policy

-100% refund if cancellation is made in at least 48 hours before the tour.
-In less than 48 hours, it is a 100% penalty fee.
-For groups of 8+, the cancellation policy is no refund is cancelled in less than 7 days - it will be a 100% penalty.
+If cancellation is made with more than at least 48 hours before the tour start time and date, there will be a full refund minus a 5% administration service fee.
+If cancelled in less than 48 hours of tour start time and date, it is a 100% penalty fee.
+For groups of 6+, the cancellation policy is no refund if cancelled in less than 7 days - it will be a 100% penalty.
+If cancelled outside the 7 day window from tour start time and date, there will be a full refund minus the 5% administration service fee.

 Changes flexible but dependent upon availability.
-Must receive notice of change at least 24 hours before the tour
+Must receive notice of change at least 24 hours before the tour.
+If you request to change your tour date but no tour date is available, and then you request to cancel your original booking, cancellation policies apply.

 All changes and cancellations must be written to us via email and confirmed to be taken into effect